ubccsss/ubccsss.org/content/events/2019-10-09-coffee-chat.md

 __Sign up to join the October round [here](https://ubc.ca1.qualtrics.com/jfe/form/SV_bDaYpMXZ3BOYlnf)!__

 #### WHEN
-Sign-up is open for the October round until September 30 11:59 PM.
-Matches will be sent out in the first week of October.
+Sign-up is open for the October round until October 9 11:59 PM.
+Matches will be sent out the week after.

-To kick things off, we'll be hosting an event in mid-October for you to meet your match in person and meet other people in CS Coffee Chat.
+To kick things off, we'll be hosting an event on __October 16 5:30 - 6:30 in ICICS X860__ for you to meet your match in person and meet other people in CS Coffee Chat.
 Stay tuned for more details!